 Bake the cheesecake for 20 minutes, then add a crust shield; or shield the crust with strips of aluminum foil.
 Shield just the crust; laying a sheet of aluminum foil across the entire surface of the cake will result in filling sticking to foil.

 Bake for an additional 10 minutes (for a total of about 30 minutes).
-A digital thermometer inserted into the crust 1" from the edge should read between 165°F and 170°F; the filling won't look entirely set in the center.
+A digital thermometer inserted into the filling 1" from the edge should read between 165°F and 170°F; the filling won't look entirely set in the center.

 Let the cheesecake cool